SophonAlpha/Udacity-FEND-Project-Natural-Language-Processing/readme.md

 ```

 Before you can run the tests or the application you need to configure your own MeaningCloud API
 key.
 The key is stored in `.\src\server\.env`.
-The file is read by the Node js server at runtime.
-The
+The file is read by the Node.js server at runtime.
-file has been excluded from the GitHub repository as it contains a personal API key.
+The file has been excluded from the GitHub repository as it contains a personal API key.

 To create an `.env` file with your own API key copy the template file: